HariSekhon/Knowledge-Base/regex.md

 Regular expressions are a core skill for any half decent programmer.

+There is a saying:

+> _"The plural of regex is regrets"_

+But it would be more accurate to say:

+> _"Not learning regex properly leads to regrets"_

+One regex, many regex... on [my GitHub](https://github.com/HariSekhon).

-I use them extensively in languages from Python and Perl to Java/Scala/Groovy and even in shell scripts in Bash for grep, sed & awk.
+I use them extensively in languages from Python and Perl to Java/Scala/Groovy and even in many shell scripts in Bash for grep, sed & awk.

 <!-- INDEX_START -->